Start9Labs/documentation/site/source/developer-docs/packaging.rst

     #.
 Drag and drop:

-        - In the embassyOS web UI menu, navigate to `Embassy -> Settings -> Sideload Service`
+        - In the StartOS web UI menu, navigate to `Embassy -> Settings -> Sideload Service`

         - Drag and drop or select the ``<package>.s9pk`` from your filesystem to install

     #.
 Use the CLI:

-        - Create a config file with the IP address of the device running embassyOS:
+        - Create a config file with the IP address of the device running StartOS:

             .. code-block::